I am telling you this story because I want to show a few things:

 At my heaviest I was 150ish.
 I say this because I weighed myself once and the surfacing number was 153 and I immediately jumped off and never weighed myself again for years.
 That was around 2005-2008.
 At that time I was eating six meals a day, training 5-6 days a week, sleeping 8-10 hours a night and living a stress-free life without children.
 It seemed that no matter what I did, I could not lose weight.
 I felt frustrated, fat…but I knew that if I was healthy internally and exhibited healthy actions to support that, then eventually I will manifest a healthy external physique.

 When I met my soon-to-be-husband I was around 145lbs.
+That year I also founded a nonprofit called Fitness Without Borders.
+I would go on to volunteer most of my free time to building community programs, promoting health education, organizing free bootcamps, leading fitness mom groups and collecting fitness equipment donations for foster children.
 When I became pregnant with our first son, my last weigh in at the doctor’s office was 180lbs.
 Six weeks after giving birth I went back to my routine of working out, first building my strength and stamina.
 I already trained during my pregnancy, which assisted in my limited weight gain of just 35lbs.
 I lost the weight within six months plus ten pounds.
 Then we found out we were expecting again.
 I gained 35lbs, weighed in at 170lbs at my last 2nd pregnancy weigh in and lost the weight within six months plus 10 pounds.
 After our second child I weighed in at 125lbs – the weight I’m most comfortable at – and it felt like ‘bouncing back’ was easier for me than it ever was even before I was pregnant.
 I would accomplish this feat one more time a year after with my last son (I gave birth in 2009, 2010 and 2011).

 I always tell people that pregnancy re-calibrated my body after years of Metabolic Damage due to poor eating, excessive exercising and overall stress and anxiety levels.
 Regardless if I was 115 or 180, I stayed consistent with my workouts and implemented healthy eating practices throughout the day.
 Those long-standing habits are what helped me most when losing weight after having my children.